aguairon/project-02/README.md

 ### Website overview
 Movies website is a simple website that allows users to search for their favourite movies, view their details and find cinemas near them.

 On the homepage there is a selection of movies with the word Star in their title.
 But if the user wants to find other movies they have a search bar they can use.
-Once something has been typed, OMDB api will requested for new results every second.
+Once something has been typed, OMDB API will requested for new results every second.

 <img width="1440" alt="Screenshot 2019-03-20 at 15 24 53" src="https://user-images.githubusercontent.com/9445433/54696786-5b0d1280-4b24-11e9-9dae-caffebbf81f1.png">